 Space?
 Comme ci, comme ça: 32 square meters (107 square feet).
 Here I don't know if we can be satisfied, you tell me.
 Let's say it's one tiny house, for those who love the genre: you can't have everything :)

 The team was able to 3D print and build Sphere in just 23 hours and 12 minutes, testifying to the basic construction process and the ability to provide fast housing solutions in case of emergencies.
-The assembly phase took only three hours: and the process can also be much faster, if you consider that much of the work was dedicated to painting the exterior, which is not strictly necessary in any case.
+The assembly phase took only three hours: and the process can also be much faster, if you consider that most of the work was dedicated to painting the exterior, which is not strictly necessary in any case.

 What can be done with it?